What Is Special About Mikimoto Pearls? (4 Things To Know)

 For a 5-figure budget ($10,000 - $99,999)

 A 5-figure budget unlocks Mikimoto’s widest product range, allowing you to get some of the company's best luxuries.
-For example:
+Shop Now

 For a 6-figure budget ($100,000 - $999,999)

 The top-price range of Mikimoto Pearls jewelry features some spell-binding products.
-For example:
+Visit one of our locations to shop these products

 How are the Mikimoto Pearls graded?